SIMEXP/lab-documentation/source/alliance_canada/hpc.rst

 In this section we will submit our first serial job on the server!
 We will create a simple job  that output a sentence using a job script ``simple_job.bash``.

-1. Create a file ``simple_job.bash`` on your computer, this will be your job script that we will submit later to compute canada.
+1. Create a file ``simple_job.bash`` on your computer, this will be your job script that we will submit later to Alliance Canada.

     .. literalinclude:: files/simple_job.bash
         :linenos: